davidomarf/talks/essay.md

 ### Knowing the tools

-You'll have two kind of tools available to you:
+You have two kinds of tools available to you:

-- **Generation tools**: how is data generated.
-- **Representation tools**: how are things actually drawn on the screen.
-These are the tools that translate your data into what you see.
+- **Representation tools**: the elements you use to visualize the data in the screen.
+- **Generation tools**: common approaches to design the algorithms that generate the data.
+These are

 #### Representation tools

+The most basic concept you need to get familiar with is the cartesian plane.

+In the screen, each coordinate represents a pixel.
+The coordinate (0, 0) is in the top left corner, with the x-axis running from left to right, and the y-axis from top to bottom.

 - You'll mostly work with the cartesian plane.
 It could be alternatives to it, but not that I know about.
   And when you work with the cartesian plane, you need to know your coordinates.
 At least x and y.